vmurillo/jigsawFandango/readme.md

 - [Timeout troubles](https://github.com/papaya-holdings/jigsaw/tree/master/game-02)
 - [Spaghetti code](https://github.com/papaya-holdings/jigsaw/tree/master/game-03)

+## Any doubts?
+Just open a [new issue](https://github.com/papaya-holdings/jigsaw/issues/new) and we'll get back to you asap.

 ## Once you are finished...

 - Upload your solutions to a public repository in GitHub or a similar service.